Riding High (1950 film)

-Riding High is a 1950 black-and-white musical racetrack film featuring Bing Crosby and directed by Frank Capra.
+Riding High is a 1950 American black-and-white musical racetrack film featuring Bing Crosby and directed by Frank Capra.
 The songs were performed live during filming instead of the customary lip-synching to studio recordings.
 The film is a remake of an earlier Capra film with screenwriter Robert Riskin titled Broadway Bill (1934).
 While the film is generally a light musical comedy, its plot contains an unexpected tragic turn.

 Plot

 Yale graduate Dan Brooks is expected to marry wealthy boss J.L.
 Higgins' daughter Margaret and join the family box-making business.
-He is far more interested in racing a horse he owns named Broadway Bill.
+He is far more interested in racing a horse that he owns named Broadway Bill.

-Doing poorly at work, Dan and his groom Whitey leave town to enter Bill in the Imperial Derby, but first must find money for the entry fee.
-He and old pal Professor Pettigrew each try to con the other out of money and then must sing the Yale school song when they cannot pay the check at a restaurant.
+Performing poorly at work, Dan and his groom Whitey leave town to enter Bill in the Imperial Derby, but first must find money for the entry fee.
+He and old pal Professor Pettigrew try to swindle each other and then must sing the Yale school song when they cannot pay the check at a restaurant.

 Maggie's younger sister Alice is secretly in love with Dan, so she offers him some money, pawning her belongings.
-Whitey is beaten up trying to win money in a craps game, and Broadway Bill is carted away because Dan does not pay his feed bill, and Dan is thrown in jail as well.
+Whitey is beaten when trying to win money in a craps game, and Broadway Bill is carted away because Dan does not pay his feed bill, and Dan is thrown in jail.

 A rich man makes a bet on Bill as a 100-to-1 shot, leading to false rumors that the horse is a sure winner.
-The odds drop fast, but gamblers and a crooked jockey try to ensure that their own favorites win the race.
+The odds drop quickly, but gamblers and a crooked jockey try to ensure that their own favorites win the race.
 Broadway Bill somehow manages to win but collapses at the finish line and suffers a fatal heart attack.

 Dan finds comfort in his sadness when he decides to buy and race Broadway Bill II.
 Dan's enthusiasm persuades Alice and her father to help him.